Switch to the Text Version of this page. Jump to main navigation.

 In Illuminating Lamp (sGron-gsal, Skt.
 Pradipotyatana), a commentary to The Guhyasamaja Root Tantra (gSang-ba 'dus-pa rtsa-rgyud), the Indian master Chandrakirti II outlined six alternatives and four modes (mtha'-drug tshul-bzhi) for explaining the various levels of meaning of vajra-expressions - specifically, those in anuttarayoga tantra texts.

-When a vajra expression has two dissimilar meanings, the literal, evident, or face value meaning (dngos-zin-gyi don) of the expression is its explicit suggestive meaning (drang-don, Skt. nityartha).
+When a vajra expression has two dissimilar meanings, the literal, evident, or face value meaning (dngos-zin-gyi don) of the expression is its explicit suggestive meaning (drang-don, Skt. neyartha).
 It suggests or leads one on to the second meaning, which is dissimilar to what is actually said on face value.
 For example, the explicit suggestive meaning of Vajra-Holder (Skt.
 Vajradhara) is a Buddha-figure who holds a five-pronged vajra in his hand.

-The second meaning that is dissimilar to the face value one is the implicit suggested meaning (nges-don, Skt. neyartha).
+The second meaning that is dissimilar to the face value one is the implicit suggested meaning (nges-don, Skt. nitartha).
 It is a meaning to which one needs to be led and which one must come to ascertain.
 Thus, the implicit suggested meaning of Vajra-Holder is the unified pair (zung-'jug, Skt. yuganaddha) of clear light (' od-gsal) and illusory body (sgyu-lus).

 The technical terms for the first two of the six alternatives have completely different meanings in sutra.
 There, drang-don (explicit suggestive meaning) refers to interpretable meaning, while nges-don (implicit suggested meaning) refers to definitive meaning.
 According to the Gelug interpretation of Prasangika-Madhyamaka, only words about voidness are of definitive meaning - the deepest meaning to be ascertained, to which all other teachings lead.
 Words about any other topic are interpretable and are meant to lead one deeper to voidness.